 - Treatment for vitiligo

-Mild vitiligo may not require treatment, and some spots may disappear over time.
-There are few treatments to make the skin tone uniform.
-Corticosteroid creams, photochemotherapy (PUVA), narrow-band ultraviolet B therapy (UVB), and depigmentation are a few medical treatments (10).
+Mild vitiligo with fair blemishes may not require treatment, and some spots may disappear over time.
+There are few treatments that can help improve an uneven skin tone.
+CorticosteroidiXMedication used to reduce inflammation and overactive immune system creams, photochemotherapy (PUVA), narrow-band ultraviolet B therapy (UVB), and depigmentation are a few medical treatments (10).
 These treatments may have side effects, and, thus, may not be suggested for children since vitiligo spots are harmless.

-The following remedies may help children with vitiligo.
+The following remedies for blotchy skin may help children with vitiligo.

 - Using sunscreen could reduce the tanning of skin around the vitiligo spots that could highlight the spot.

 - Cosmetics such as concealers can help hide the white spots on the skin.

 Although vitiligo can be upsetting for many people due to appearance, it is not a medically dangerous condition.
 Vitiligo is not an infection, skin cancer, or a contagious disease.
 Children with vitiligo are as normal and healthy as others.